bizlett/bizlett/README.md

 👀 I’m interested in full stack development overall.
 Developing new interests as I learn!

-⛰️ Getting out to the Welsh mountains, walking and wild camping with my husband

 🏊‍♀️ Heading to shore for a sunrise swim is how I start the day

+⛰️ Nothing better to clear my head than getting out to the Welsh mountains, walking and wild camping with my husband

 🍽️ Meals out are how I like to unwind - the more unusual the food, the better!